manibomma/nodeJs/AsyncPatterns/README.txt

           console.log('wait ended')
       })

-    - Error always comes as a first parameter e.g: delay(5, (error, msg) ={
+    - Error are always passed as a first argument to the callback e.g: delay(5, (error, msg) ={
           if(error) {